-I could have probably just bought all new tracks — Peco sure makes some nice stuff! — but that is some serious cash.
-Meanwhile, FIVE DOLLARS worth of plastic solved the problem.
+I could have probably used the excuse ty just by all new tracks — Peco sure makes some nice stuff! — but that is some serious cash that is hard to justify when five dollars worth of plastic solved the problem.

 |I Laid Down my First Piece of Track|

 |100 Things We Can Do Today to Stop Global Warming in the Next 30 Years|

 |“Creating a shift from medical device to positive body image statement.”|

 |“They don’t drive like people.
 They drive like robots.”|